 Smrutiji’s another analogy helped me a little bit.
 When I am watering plants in the backyard, as soon as I turn on the water outlet, I see and feel and touch the water coming out from end of the water hose.
 There is a very well designed system to store the water in a huge reservoir or an overhead tank, and it comes to my home using an intricate network of connected pipes.

-Now, all that I can see is hose I attached to the outlet in my backyard.
+All that I can see is hose I attached to the outlet in my backyard.
 How do I know for sure there is that network of pipes that connect to this hose for water to come out?
 The answer is, it must be there, since I am actually getting and seeing water coming out in my backyard.
-I don’t know how it is connected and all that might have been used in the design of this complex system, but it must be there.
+I don’t know how it is connected.
+I have no idea how complex that system might be that is bringing water to my home.
+But, it must be there.
 How else would I get water in my backyard?

 If I am feeling water on my end, it must be there on the other end.
 Similar to that if I am feeling love, happiness, warmth, peace at least some of the times, it must be there.